It's official—the modern workforce is going remote.

 Next, it's time to bring your team together—virtually, of course!

-Cloud-based collaboration tools are essential here.
-Tools such as Zoom or Google Hangouts can provide you with a virtual meeting room for your team.
-Getting everyone together before a project kicks off ensures any potential issues or roadblocks are dealt with before they turn into bigger problems.
+Just like in step 1, cloud-based collaboration tools are essential here.
+Tools like Zoom can provide you with a virtual meeting room for your team.
+Getting everyone together before a project kicks off ensures that potential issues or roadblocks are dealt with before they become more significant problems.

-The Float team using Zoom for our quarterly Town Hall meetings
+The Float team using Zoom for a quarterly town hall meeting.

 Meeting virtually instead of in person is not without its challenges.
-Body language cues and objections are more difficult to pick up on in a virtual meeting (the occasional connectivity issue doesn’t help either).
-However, there are a few processes you can use to make sure the meeting runs smoothly.
+Body language cues and objections are more difficult to pick up on in a virtual meeting (the occasional connectivity issue doesn't help either).
+However, you can use a few processes to ensure the meeting runs smoothly.

 - Make sure you can see (and hear) everyone